cleverhans-lab/FRAUD-Detect/README.md

 - 2 interpretable models (Descision Trees, Logistic Regression)

+#### Outputs
-There are two graphs available here, the C_KL over Demographic Parity for each seed with dashed lines showing the black-box fairness, and also plots showing demographic parity and C_KL over 1-$\epsilon$ with seaborn-style error shadings.
+* The KL divergence as a function of Demographic Parity plot for each seed with dashed lines showing the black-box fairness;
+* Demographic Parity and KL divergence as a function of 1-$\epsilon$ plot with error shadings.

 ### Evading FRAUD-Detect using an informed adversary
 The folder `./FRAUD-Detect_code/threshold_plotting/threshold_plots.py`